gotchoices/MyCHIPs/doc/learn-tally.md

 Each atomic change to the amount owing (transaction) is referred to as a ["chit"](https://www.dictionary.com/browse/chit) and includes:
   - Transaction date and time
+  - Vesting date and time (not yet implemented)
   - Transaction amount, in mCHIPs (1/1000th part of a CHIP)
   - A transaction type:
     - Unearned gift